 A few weeks after the Angel Walk, a family contacted her through Facebook.
 Adetunji and Funmilola Ogundare were immigrating to Winnipeg from Nigeria with their three daughters.

 Their youngest daughter Serena has sickle cell and they wanted to make sure there'd be support for her in Canada, which Beverly helped them secure.

-This November, on what would have been Andrea's 19th birthday, Beverly's parents hosted the Ogundares at their home in Winnipeg.
+In November 2018, on what would have been Andrea's 19th birthday, Beverly's parents hosted the Ogundares at their home in Winnipeg.